 Executive Producer / Aubrie Cox

 Aubrie Cox went to university to write a novel and came out writing haiku.
-After receiving her M.A. in creative writing from Ball State University, she has served as an editor for both the online journals A Hundred Gourds and Juxtapositions: A Journal of Haiku Research and Scholarship.
-Currently she is the newly minted Editor for Haiku Society of America's journal Frogpond.
+After receiving her MA in creative writing from Ball State University, she has served as an editor for both the online journals A Hundred Gourds and Juxtapositions: A Journal of Haiku Research and Scholarship.
+Currently she is an MFA student at Temple University.

 Aubrie is the author of the chapbooks tea’s aftertaste (Bronze Man Books) and Out of Translation (Kattywompus Press), which also won third place in the 2014 Turtle Light Press Haiku Chapbook Competition.
 Her poetry and prose have been published in journals such as The Mondegreen, NANO Fiction, Whiskey Paper, Haibun Today, and Modern Haiku, and she was one of 17 poets included in A New Resonance 8: Emerging Voices in English-Language Haiku (Red Moon Press).
 She has received multiple awards for haiku and tanka, including the Museum of Haiku Literature Award and a Touchstone Award from The Haiku Foundation.
 Most recently she received the grand prize in Wyvern Lit’s first annual flash fiction competition.
 She tweets @aubriecox and manages day-to-day operations, social media, and coordinates interviews for Citizen Lit.